top of page

 Things to consider planting.
 This is not an exhaustive list - just some ideas:

-• Plant your transplants of cole crops (broccoli, cauliflower, cabbage, brussels sprouts).
+• Plant your transplants of cole crops (broccoli, cauliflower, cabbage, brussels sprouts) now!
+We like planting ours in September.
 Even though it will likely still be quite hot in the garden this time of year, you want them to get acclimated well before the first freeze.
-You also want to give them a chance to get settled in and develop because their growth will slow down as the days get shorter.
+The seedlings do fine in the heat.
+You just don't want your fall veggies to mature in the heat.
+This means planting them now will give them a chance to get settled in and develop because their growth will slow down as the days get shorter.

 • Plant perennial herbs out into the garden.
 Lemon balm, rosemary, oregano, thyme, mints, and more.